TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Linux Commands/Linux - Disable Local User.md

 And the usersToMatch variable is set to (admin it), both the 'Administrator' and 'IT-Admin' Account would be disabled.
 The Regex pattern searches usernames for partial matches.

 Run this script with disable=false to test what accounts would be disabled before running disable=true.
-Set the reboot=true variable to reboot the system, upon next restart the disabled users will be unable to login.

 #### *Import This Command*